mxagar/tool_guides/python/data_science/README.md

-This project contains notebooks written while following the Udemy course Python for Data Sciene and Machine Learning Bootcamp (José Portilla), and additional courses, tutorials and books.
+This project contains notebooks written while following the Udemy course Python for Data Sciene and Machine Learning Bootcamp (José Portilla), and many additional courses, tutorials and books.

 Important related `howto` files of mine are: